YordanGeorgiev/qto/doc/md/userstories_doc.md

+####### 2.6.4.2.2.1.
+Add interlinking in description

 ###### 2.6.4.2.3.
 Update item's src_code
 I want to be able to update item's src_code by simply clicking in it and starting to type the new contents ...

-###### 2.6.4.2.4.
-Move item in the hierarchy
-In order to quickly edit the structure of a hierarchical doc I want to be able to move item by drag and drop from the left menu

 ##### 2.6.4.3.
 Delete item
+As an UI user of the qto application
-I want to be able to delete an item by right clicking it's title and choosing delete item, so that the System will scroll the page directly the part of the document a deleted the item from.
+In order to quickly edit the structure of a hierarchical doc I want to be able to move item by drag and drop from the left menu.

 #### 2.6.5.
-Right TOC menu navigation
+Move item in the hierarchy by drag and drop
 As an the ui user
 In order to navigate quickly in the document structure I want to be able to see the document structure by clicking a right menu containing the Table of Contents of this document with a clickable links.